Carreau/ipython-wiki/IPython-on-GitHub.md

 ## Milestones

 * 100% of confirmed Issues should have a milestone
-* Only the following criteria should result in an issue being closed without a milestone:
+* An Issue should never be closed without a milestone.
-    - Not actually an Issue
-    - Duplicate of an existing Issue
-    - closed as 'wontfix' (alternative: 'wontfix' milestone)
 * All issues closed should be marked with the next release milestone, unless they meet the above criteria.
 * Open Issues should only lack a milestone if:
     - more clarification is required (label: needs-info)
-* In general, there will be three active milestones:
+* In general, there will be three milestones with open Issues:
     - **next release**.
 This should be the default milestone of all issues.
 As the release approaches, issues can be explicitly bumped to next release + 1.
     - **next release + 1**.
 Only issues that we are confident will *not* be included in the next release go here.
 This milestone should be mostly empty until relatively close
     - **wishlist**.
 This is the milestone for issues that we have no immediate plans to address.
+* The remaining milestone is **None**, which is used for Issues that are closed because they are:
+    - Not actually an Issue (e.g. questions, discussion, etc.)
+    - Duplicate of an existing Issue
+    - closed as 'wontfix' (alternative: 'wontfix' milestone)
-* When an issue is closed without a milestone, it means that the issue will not be fixed, or it was not an issue at all.
+    - When an issue is closed with **None**, it means that the issue will not be fixed, or it was not an issue at all.
-* When closing an issue, it should always have one of two milestone states:
+* When closing an issue, it should always have one of these two milestones:
     - **next release** because the Issue has been addressed
-    - **no milestone** because the Issue *will not* be addressed, or it is a duplicate/non-issue.
+    - **None** because the Issue *will not* be addressed, or it is a duplicate/non-issue.

 In general: When in doubt, mark with **next release**.
-We can always push back when we have more specific plans.
+We can always push back when we have more specific plans for a given release.

 ## Labels